Li Jiji: During Emperor Zhuangzong's reign as emperor

-In 923, Li Cunxu, considering himself the legitimate successor to Tang Dynasty, declared himself emperor of a new Later Tang (as its Emperor Zhuangzong).
+In 923, Li Cunxu, considering himself the legitimate successor to the Tang dynasty, declared himself emperor of a new Later Tang (as its Emperor Zhuangzong).
 For the time being, he had his capital at Xingtang (興唐, in modern Handan, Hebei), naming it the eastern capital, but also designated the old Jin capital Taiyuan as western capital and Zhending (真定, in modern Shijiazhuang, Hebei) as northern capital, giving Li Jiji the titles of the defender of Zhending and the director of Xingsheng Palace (興聖宮).
 However, Li Jiji appeared to remain with Emperor Zhuangzong and his army at that point and did not head to Zhending.

 Later in the year, Emperor Zhuangzong was preparing a surprise attack against Later Liang's capital Daliang.
 Believing that success would mean total victory but that failure would mean total defeat (as the surprise attack was a desperate measure given that Later Tang was having difficulty supplying its army), he sent Lady Liu and Li Jiji back to Xingtang, and bade farewell to them, informing them that if he failed, they should gather all the family members at the Xingtang palace and commit suicide by setting fire to it.
 Shortly after, he defeated the Later Liang army under Wang Yanzhang and Zhang Hanjie (張漢傑), and then quickly descended on Daliang.
 Caught by surprise, the Later Liang emperor Zhu Zhen committed suicide, ending Later Liang.
 Later Liang territory came under Later Tang control, and shortly after, one of Later Liang's most senior officials, Zhang Quanyi, arrived at Daliang to pay homage to Emperor Zhuangzong.
 Emperor Zhuangzong, in order to show respect to Zhang, had both Li Jiji and his uncle (Emperor Zhuangzong's brother) Li Cunji (李存紀) treat Zhang with the ceremony due an older brother — indicating that, by that point, Emperor Zhuangzong must have had Li Jiji brought to Daliang.
 Shortly after, Emperor Zhuangzong made Li Jiji the defender of Xingtang, and gave him the honorary chancellor designation of Tong Zhongshu Menxia Pingzhangshi (同中書門下平章事), although it was not clear whether Li Jiji actually returned to Xingtang.
 Later that year, he also had Li Jiji treat another major general, Zhu Youqian (whom he granted a new name of Li Jilin), as an older brother.